Matt Olson Player Props: Braves vs. Rockies

 - The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.

-- The Rockies have a 5.23 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.31).

-- Rockies pitchers combine to give up the fifth-most home runs in baseball (94 total, 1.3 per game).
+- The Rockies surrender the fourth-most home runs in baseball (98 total, 1.3 per game).

-- Seabold (1-2 with a 4.70 ERA and 42 strikeouts in 53 2/3 innings pitched) makes the start for the Rockies, his ninth of the season.
+- Anderson (0-0 with a 2.72 ERA and 25 strikeouts in 36 1/3 innings pitched) makes the start for the Rockies, his seventh of the season.

-- The right-hander's most recent time out was on Monday against the Boston Red Sox, when he tossed six innings, surrendering one earned run while giving up six hits.
+- The right-hander's most recent appearance was on Tuesday against the Boston Red Sox, when he went 4 1/3 innings, surrendering three earned runs while allowing five hits.

-- The 27-year-old has an ERA of 4.70, with 7 strikeouts per nine innings, in 15 games this season.
-Opponents are hitting .265 against him.
+- The 35-year-old has amassed a 2.72 ERA and 6.2 strikeouts per nine innings in eight games this season, while giving up a batting average of .227 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.